 At each location, the facilities and the staff combine to ensure the ideal mix for an enjoyable and memorable experience from which those participating will derive great benefit.

 All costs are normally met by the sponsoring Rotary Clubs, excluding travel expenses, but often the sponsoring club will arrange these for you.
 Current fee is £190 per person.

-The next residential weekend will be Friday 13th October to Sunday 15th October 2017 at Bowles Outdoor Centre, Sandhills Lane, Rotherfield, Tunbridge Wells TN3 9LW
+Both events will be at Bowles Outdoor Centre, Sandhills Lane, Rotherfield, Tunbridge Wells TN3 9LW

 What to Take

 There is a suggested RYLA kit list for the weekend, but Bowles can provide wet weather gear if required.

 Awardee Registration Form